mcneel/developer.rhino3d.com/_guide_topics/cpp/rdk-dithering-classes.md

 layout: toc-guide-page
 ---
 ### Introduction
 Image _dithering_ is a process in which some form of noise is added to an image in order to reduce color banding and other artifacts.
 This is commonly used when a display device is unable to display the full range of colors.
 The image below shows an extreme example.
 A photo was converted to use only two colors.
 On the left, no dithering was used and a lot of detail has been lost.
 On the right, Floyd-Steinberg dithering was used and the amount of detail is much improved.
 Although modern displays don't usually require any dithering, there are cases where it can make a subtle difference to the final quality of an image.
-For this reason, the RDK provides two kind of dithering, _Simple Noise_ and _Floyd Steinberg_.
+For this reason, the RDK provides two kinds of dithering, _Simple Noise_ and _Floyd Steinberg_.

 ![Dithering]({{ site.baseurl }}/images/rdk-dithering.png)
 <small><small><small>Photo by John Croudy.</small></small></small>